 We work closely with industry to make sure that all of our technologies are economically viable as well as technically sound – techno-economic assessments are conducted on all of our technologies through the development process.

-MILD Combustion Reducing greenhouse emissions is a high priority for industry and CET is responding by investigating alternate fuels and combustion technologies.
+Reducing greenhouse emissions is a high priority for industry and CET is responding by investigating alternative fuels and combustion technologies.

-Solar Thermal for Mineral Processing Sustainable Minerals Processing,using solar thermal technology, including the $15M ARENA Solar Thermal for Alumina Project.
+Sustainable Minerals Processing using solar thermal technology, including the $15M ARENA Solar Thermal for Alumina Project.

-Energy Storage solutions Energy storage solutions, including those being developed under the $5.3 Million ARENA Australian Energy Storage Knowledge Bank Project
+Energy storage solutions, including those being developed under the $5.3 Million ARENA Australian Energy Storage Knowledge Bank Project.

-Power Systems Dynamics Group The University’s Power System Dynamics Group (PSDG) consults to the power industry in modelling plant and control systems, analysis of the transmission network, system design, and integration of renewables into the network.
+The University’s Electric Power Systems Group consults to the power industry in modelling plant and control systems, analysis of the transmission network, system design and integration of renewables into the network.